Kometa-Team/Kometa/docs/home/environmental.md

 If you run into a race condition where you have set an Environment Variable within your system and also use a Shell Command for the same attribute, then the Environment Variable will take priority.

+These docs are assuming you have a basic understanding of Docker concepts.
+One place to get familiar with Docker would be the [official tutorial](https://www.docker.com/101-tutorial/).

 | Attribute                                             | Shell Command                      | Environment Variable     |
 |:------------------------------------------------------|:-----------------------------------|:-------------------------|